Epiphqny/Yolact_fcos/README.md

 python train_net.py --num-gpus 8 --config-file configs/Yolact/MS_R_101_3x.yaml --eval-only MODEL.WEIGHTS /path/to/checkpoint_file
 ```

+## Weights
+Trained models can be download in https://drive.google.com/file/d/1TtkMFtZhacsWVaMQvNtYHhcVxY8T2o8A/view?usp=sharing

 ## Results
 After training 36 epochs on the coco dataset using the resnet-101 backbone, the mAP is 0.352 on COCO val2017 dataset: